andreslomelig/BiteGo/README.md

 ### 3.2.
 Run the API (If needed)

-The api is currently hosted, so you can skip this unless you whant to host it locally
+The api is currently hosted, so you can skip this unless you want to host it locally

 ```bash
 npm run dev